Planning a kitchen renovation?

-The original kitchen really shows it’s wear and tear and didn’t make a good use of space, it’s kinda squahed up against the wall with the entrance door right across from it.
+The original kitchen really shows it’s wear and tear and didn’t make a good use of space, it’s kinda squashed up against the wall with the entrance door right across from it.

-However once you remove that wall with the door, it opens up the space and makes the whole kitchen a lot more usuable.
+However, once you remove that wall with the door, it opens up the space and makes the whole kitchen a lot more usable.

-Couple that with the new sleek modern appliances & cupboards & you’ve got yourself one nice kitchen.
+Couple that with the new sleek modern appliances & cupboards and you’ve got yourself one nice kitchen.

-The finished here aren’t overly expensive, most of the money would have went on the remodeling work and removing the wall.
+The finishes here aren’t overly expensive, most of the money would have went on the remodeling work and removing the wall.